mr-nfamous/ungop/readme.md

 ### •svl· «Shift bits by corresponding Vector element Left»

-Identical to the corresponding shl_ operation except the second operand is a vector and the shift amount is determined by the corresponding element
+Like shl_ except instead of using a constant shift amount for each element, the corresponding unsigned element in a second vector is used.

+TODO: debate the possible addition of svlr

     •svl2:  zfill keep wider
     •svll:  zfill keep lower
-    •svlr:  zfill keep upper
     •svls:  saturate

+### •shr· «SHift Right by scalar»

+Shifts each element in the first operand A right by the number of bits specified as the second operand B. With unsigned operands, a zero is shifted in at the MSB for each bit shifted out at the LSB.
+For signed operands, copies of the sign bit are shifted in.

+TODO: debate renaming shrs/svrs to shrl/svrl.
+Both suffixes make sense semantically.

+    •shrs:  sfill/saturated

+### •svr· «Shift bits by corresponding Vector element Right»

+Like shr_ except instead of using a constant shift amount for each element, the corresponding unsigned element in a second vector is used.

+    •svrs:  saturated

 ### •sil· «Shift/Insert Left»

-Shifts each element in the first operand A left by the number of bits specified by the third operand C. A slice of bits from an end of the corresponding element of the second operand B is replaces the shifted out bits.
+Shifts each element in the first operand A left by the number of bits specified by the third operand C. A slice of C bits are taken from one end of the corresponding element in B and inserted in the space opened by the shift.

     •sill:  (A<<C)|B[0:C]
     •silr:  (A<<C)|B[-C:]

-### •shr· «Shift element Bits Right by integer»

-Shifts each element in the first operand A right by the number of bits specified as the second operand B. With unsigned operands, one zero is shifted in for each bit shifted out.
-For signed operands, copies of the sign bit are shifted in such that right shifting any signed integer by 1 is equivalent to division by 2.

-    •shrs:  sfill/saturated

-### •svr· «Shift bits by corresponding Vector element Right»

-Equivalent to shr_ except the shift amount is determined at runtime by the corresponding unsigned integer, which must be between 1 and the element size.

-    •svrs:  saturated

 ### •sir· «Shift Insert Right»

-Shifts each element in the first operand A right by the number of bits specified by the third operand C. Instead of shifting in zeros, a string of bits is copied from one end of the second operand B.
+Shifts each element in the first operand A right by the number of bits specified by the third operand C. Instead of shifting in zeros, a contiguous sequence of bits from one of the ends of the second integer operand B is inserted.

     •sirr:  rsert
     •sirp:  pair by scalar×esize

-### •spl· «Shift Pair Left and extract»
+### •spl· «Shift Pair Left»

-    •spll:  shift in from lsb to msb
-    •splr:  shift in from msb to lsb
-    •splv:  vector
+Shifts the binary representation of a vector left by a multiple of its lane size.
+Instead of shifting in zeros, a sequence of consecutive elements taken from the end of a second vector is inserted.

+    •spll:  insert lo slice
+    •splr:  insert hi slice

+### •spr· «Shift Pair Right»

+Shifts the binary representation of a vector right by a multiple of its lane size.
+Instead of shifting in zeros, a sequence of consecutive elements taken from the end of a second vector is inserted.

+E.g. on a little endian arch:

+    A = {0x0, 0x1, 0x2, 0x3, 0x4, 0x5, 0x6, 0x7}
+    B = {0x8, 0x9, 0xa, 0xb, 0xc, 0xd, 0xe, 0xf}

+    A[:2] = {0x2, 0x3,  0x4, 0x5, 0x6, 0x7}
+    B[:2] = {0x8, 0x9}

+    v = sprldbu(A, B, 2) => A[2:] ## B[2:]
+    (   {0x2, 0x3, 0x4, 0x5, 0x6, 0x7, 0x8, 0x9} )

+NOTE/TODO: some implementations only implement dedicated instructions for one of the "shift by element size × N" ops.
+E.g. arm has vext and x86 has _mm_alignr, both corresponding to sprl.
+In theory, compilers should often be able to detect that a user is using a less optimal spr/spl but we need a way for users to be able to detect if a particular version has a dedicated operation.

+    •sprl:  insert lo slice
+    •sprr:  insert hi slice

 ### •inv· «unary INVert»